-Do you want to win US$1,000,000 prize?
+Do you want to win a US$1,000,000 prize?
 The Millennium Prize Problems are seven mathematics problems laid out by the Clay Mathematics Institute in 2000.
-They’re not easy – a correct solution to any one results in a US$1,000,000 prize being awarded by the institute.
-One of the problem to be solved is about Navier-Stokes Equations.
-Do you want to learn how to Solve Navier-Stokes Equations ?
-We will try to give an example in C++, May be with this example can be a beginning and by using math and C++ you can solve the problem there, and you may earn that price !
+They’re not easy – a correct solution to anyone resulted in a US$1,000,000 prize being awarded by the institute.
+One of the problems to be solved is Navier-Stokes Equations.
+Do you want to learn how to Solve Navier-Stokes Equations?
+We will try to give an example in C++, compile it and run it using the C++ compiler; Maybe this example can be a beginning, and by using math and C++ you can solve the problem there, and you may earn that price!

 The Navier–Stokes Equations, also known as N-S Equations, Momentum Equations, named after French engineer and physicist Claude-Louis Navier and Anglo-Irish physicist and mathematician George Gabriel Stokes.
 NS Equations describes the physics of many phenomena of scientific and engineering interest.
 These equations can be used to model the air flow around a wing, airflow around the CPU or GPU, weather, ocean currents, water flow in a pipe and other fluid flows around objects or fluid flow inside objects can be calculated and simulated.
 These kind of analysis helps to the design of aircraft and cars, the study of blood flow, the design of power stations, the analysis of pollution, design of heat-sinks and many other things.
 These equations can be used